 ECO STOR recently signed an MoU with Nissan, Norsk Gjenvinning and Agder Energi to reuse EV batteries in energy storage and recycle spent batteries.

 Affordable small-scale energy storage system

 Gives used EV batteries a second life

-Easy to customise for residential and commercial applications
+Easy to customise for commercial applications